-This week, we look at:
+This week, we cover these ideas:

 While VC funding to Latin American startups saw a year over year decline, the fact that it is stabilizing offers hope to the industry.